xXLauch96Xxataolde/eprAufgabe4/scr/elevator_problem/README.md

 Elevator Superposition, A on level K and B on level 3.
-Algorithm according to time of the day, morning prio E level Fast door closing no more dice rolling, but "internally dedicated door closing buttons" That thing niels said, but wasnt understandable
+Algorithm according to time of the day, morning prio E level Fast door closing no more dice rolling, but "internally dedicated door closing buttons" Maybe the Elevator closest to a floor job can work on this job, not just A before B And this being said, we can count the calls from a special floor, and if this special floor generates a lot of calls, the elevators can use them as idle position???
+That thing niels said, but wasnt understandable